Inflammatory Bowel Disease

 Causes of Inflammatory Bowel Disease

-Exact causes of inflammatory bowel diseases such as Crohn’s and ulcerative colitis are still unknown.
+Exact causes of inflammatory bowel disease such as Crohn’s and ulcerative colitis are still unknown.
 However, research suggests that they may be caused by genetic predisposition or the malfunctioning of the body’s immune system.
 Certain lifestyle and environmental factors may also increase a patient’s risk for inflammatory bowel disease.

 Symptoms of Inflammatory Bowel Disease